Japan extends COVID-19 emergency lockdown as cases surge - Up News Info

 Article content

-The state of emergency will now cover nearly 60% of Japan’s population, as the prefectures of Ibaraki, Tochigi, Gunma, Shizuoka, Kyoto, Hyogo and Fukuoka are included.
+The emergency will now cover nearly 60% of Japan’s population with the prefectures of Ibaraki, Tochigi, Gunma, Shizuoka, Kyoto, Hyogo and Fukuoka included.
 Less strict “quasi-emergency” measures will be applied to a further 10 prefectures.

+Restaurants are being asked to close early and stop serving alcohol in exchange for a subsidy.
+Suga announced a fresh subsidy of 300 billion yen ($2.7 billion) to help businesses cope with the fall-out.

 Advertisement